epfl-ada/ada-2024-project-genshinstart/README.md

 **Database:**

 We will only use the database - wikispeedia that has been provided and based on this, we will extract the human navigation paths in the dataset.
-And we will use the API to collect batch browsing data of the LLMs.
+And we will also use the API to collect batch browsing data of the LLMs.
+With the combination, we will use the new dataset to analyse and evaluate.

 **Method/Matrix**